 These lights remove the hassle of remembering to flip a switch to turn on or turn off a light.
 Rather, they use a light sensor to automatically turn on at dusk and turn off at dawn.

 Taking the Spotlight

 Shining a light on your home and yard provides safety, security, and curb appeal.
 There’s no reason why you can’t have a home that shines like a jewel while deterring break-ins.
 We have a wide range of outdoor lights to choose from.
-If you want help designing the right type of lighting for your outdoor spaces, check out our online room design or consult with our designers for free at firstname.lastname@example.org or call us at 855-483-2629.
+If you want help designing the right type of lighting for your outdoor spaces, check out our online room design or consult with our designers at email@example.com or call us at 855-483-2629.